jmettraux/rufus-verbs/README.txt

 But it follows redirections (has all the rufus-verbs features).
 It's provided for when targets are local files or URIs.

+This fopen() method makes sure to return an object that has a read() method (like a File instance has).

 The tests may provide good intel as on 'rufus-verbs' usage as well : http://rufus.rubyforge.org/svn/trunk/verbs/test/